 So what should your calcium levels be?
 Anywhere between 200 and 400 ppm should be perfect!
 Now that you know what to test for, how do you utilize pool testing kits?

-You want your pool or spa to last a long time, so this is why it is imperative to take the necessary precautions in testing your water.
+You want your pool or spa to last a long time, so it’s imperative to take the necessary precautions in testing your pool water.

-It is important to follow the directions of any testing kit you utilize as each test may follow a certain time limit.
+It is important to follow the directions of any pool testing kit you utilize, as each test may follow a certain time limit.
 In addition, it is crucial that you look at the big picture.
-If your chlorine levels are off, chances are your other levels will be too.
+If your chlorine levels are off, chances are, your other levels will be too.
 Being mindful of how components interact with one another will help you while running tests.

 There are a few ways you can run them, too.